bbauska/BI-JS-for-webdev/README.md

 And I can just put up a value here or a string here that I am from outer, something like that.
 And then inside this, we can create a function inner.
 And here we can say console.log outer variable.
 And then after this function we can just return this inner function at this point.
 Now we can say const closureFunction.

 And let&apos;s put outer and call the outer function here.

-So outer function is called here and it will return inner function into this closure function variable, and then what we can do is, we can call this closure function like this.
+Outer function is called here and it will return inner function into this closure function variable, and then what we can do is, we can call this closure function like this.

-So if I click on Save you will see that we get the output I am from outer.
+If I click on Save you will see that we get the output I am from outer.

-So in this example, the outer function defines a variable called outer variable here.
+In this example, the outer function defines a variable called outer variable here.

 It also declares an inner function within it, the inner function has access to the outer variable even though it is declared inside the outer function.

-So when outer function is invoked and assigned to the closure function variable, it returns the inner function.
+When outer function is invoked and assigned to the closure function variable, it returns the inner function.

 Even though at this point the outer function has finished executing, closure function still retains access to the outer variable through something called closure.

-So when closure function is called, it locks the value of outer variable at this point.
+When closure function is called, it locks the value of outer variable at this point.

 If you want to test this out, you can also go to sources to index.js and where we are consoling it here.
 Let&apos;s put a debugger at this point and click on Refresh.

 Now you can see that this particular function forms a closure with the